 Jean A. Chalmers Fund for the Crafts

-The Chalmers Fund enables the Visual Arts Section to assist non-profit, Canadian visual arts organizations and fine crafts professionals to undertake projects that contribute to the advancement and understanding of the fine crafts in Canada.
-The program provides partial funding for one-time projects through three program components:
+The Chalmers Fund enables the Canada Council to assist non-profit, Canadian visual arts organizations and fine crafts professionals to undertake projects that contribute to the advancement and understanding of the fine crafts in Canada.
+The fund provides partial funding for one-time projects through 3 program components:

-- Research and Policy Development Assistance (this component is open to organizations and individuals)
+- Research and Policy Development Assistance (open to organizations and individuals)

 - Special Project Assistance (open to organizations)

 Deadline – 1 March 2021

 Your completed application form must be submitted by email on or before the deadline date by 11:59 pm (local time).
 The Canada Council will not assess late or incomplete applications.